 If I had to characterize grown-up-Brianne, I would say she is often preoccupied with sex, quite skilled in the art of coercion, strangely fascinated by physical combat, has a defiant streak a mile wide and a long, complicated relationship with substance abuse.
 Let's take a look at how the questionable actions and experiences of childhood-camp-Brianne relate to grown-up-Brianne:

 NOW: For years I hosted Festivus parties.
 And when I say "Festivus" yes I mean "Festivus" as in the holiday so described in an episode of Seinfeld.
 Also I would absolutely still be hosting Festivus parties if I didn't live in a co-op where they would not look kindly upon either the noise or ruckus and/or possible building damage.
 Which brings me to the presence and function of combat in grown-up Brianne's life — you see the whole point of these parties was to make my friends wrestle, and in turn I got to wrestle which, as we've already covered, I am amazing at.
 Every guest was required to participate and I would randomly pair up the matches by pulling their names out of a hat once I felt everyone was sufficiently inebriated.
 The matches were usually held in my living room, but over the years they've happened in basements, the wood floor in front of my kitchen stove and one epic year at a private karaoke club run by a biker gang in Bushwick.
 The only rules were those of standard Greco-Roman wrestling as seen in schools and the Olympics: no biting, punching, kicking, etc... and the fight only ends when someone has both shoulders pinned for three seconds.
-Sidenote: grown-up Brianne dreams of participating in a real-life fight club as she has learned over the years that a yearly all-out rumble is in fact quite necessary to her peace of mind and not having the cathartic annual release of Festivus causes some rage issues.
+Sidenote: grown-up Brianne dreams of participating in a real-life fight club as she has learned over the years that not having the annual cathartic release of Festivus causes some rage issues.

-THEN: During the same junior CIT session where I got punched in the face, my fellow junior Counselors in Training also engaged in a series of pranks, the best one being the theft of a beloved camp game prop which we then held for ransom.
-Our ransom note was classic — constructed of cut magazine letters.
-We demanded a hefty sum of Girl Scout cookies.
-Sadly we did not get the cookies because the admin staff didn't want to set a precedent.
-We later broke into the mess hall and put all the cups and plates on a ledge above the lights, about 7 feet above the floor.
+THEN: During the same junior CIT session where I got punched in the face, my fellow junior Counselors in Training and I engaged in a series of pranks, the best one being the theft of a beloved camp game prop which we then held for ransom.
+Our ransom note was classic — constructed of cut magazine letters and demanded a hefty sum of Girl Scout cookies.
+Sadly we did not get the cookies because the staff didn't want to set a precedent.
+We later broke into the mess hall and put all the cups and plates on a ledge above the lights, about 7 feet off the floor.

 NOW: Grown-up Brianne has never been convicted of a crime nor arrested for any infraction.
 However, this is not to say there have not been criminal acts over the years which is all I'm going to say on this topic as I have matured and prefer to maintain my freedom and clean record.

-THEN: OK so there were a couple of thing — the first was early on in my camp days when I managed to get the other girls in my cabin to cut and snort lines of Pixy Stix.
-At this point I had not yet done cocaine but knew exactly what to do and guided everyone in the process, even encouraging them to embrace the nasal burn.
-And second, as a full-fledged CIT (no longer junior) I got busted for smoking outside late at night and got put on a probation of sorts where I had to accompanied by staff everywhere I went and I had none of the other privileges afforded to Counselors in Training — namely, staff lounge access, phone calls and personal free time.
+THEN: OK so there were a couple of things — the first was early on in my camp days when I managed to get the other girls in my cabin to cut and snort lines of Pixy Stix.
+At this point I had not yet done cocaine but somehow knew exactly what to do and guided everyone in the process, even encouraging them to embrace the nasal burn.
+And second, as a full-fledged CIT (no longer junior) I got busted for smoking outside late at night and got put on probation and had to be accompanied by staff everywhere I went.
+I lost all of the other privileges afforded to Counselors in Training — namely, staff lounge access, phone calls and personal free time.

 So there's my story — I guess in the end all of those darker things were for the best.
 I wouldn't change a thing about my combat-sex-crime-and-illicit substance-loving-self.
 At the very least I'll never be boring.